 Key Takeaway

-For seasoning, use a bottle of Old Bay that you can pick up at your fish market or our homemade blackened seasoning recipe.
+For seasoning, use a bottle of Old Bay that you can pick up at your fish market or try our homemade blackened seasoning recipe.

 To cook Mahi on the stove, try our Pan Seared Mahimahi with Basil Butter recipe.